-Besides, she has applied the LCA technique to assess different technologies to produce energy vectors - hydrogen and ammonia - within the energy sector.
-She also has experiences working with various vehicle technologies - internal combustion engine vehicle, battery electric vehicle, and fuel cell electric vehicle - and with vehicles from different duty classes, e.g. light-duty, medium-duty and heavy-duty.
+Alternative Vehicle Technology: She has experiences working with various vehicle technologies - internal combustion engine vehicle, battery electric vehicle, and fuel cell electric vehicle - and with vehicles from different duty classes, e.g. light-duty, medium-duty and heavy-duty.
 She is leading the annual update of the Medium & Heavy Duty Module in the GREET model.